Last updated on November 9th, 2021 at 08:15 pm

 Shallots, spring onions, and green onions (scallions) belong to the onion family, the same as garlic.
 Adding any of these ingredients will bolster your food.
 Adding them as finishing in salads, for example, is an excellent option if you’re looking for more flavoring.

 In flavor, yes, but it depends on the recipe if we’re talking about the grains themselves, not in particular.

 There are several types of rice, and each may or may not have the same cooking time.
 For example, white rice cook time is much faster than brown rice.
 White rice can usually cook for 20 minutes.
 Whereas brown rice, red rice, or even wild rice takes much longer to cook.

 The term farro can be applied to three different types of ancient wheat grains: spelt, emmer, and einkorn.
 Packages imported from Italy may be labeled with farro grande for spelt, farro medio for emmer, and farro piccolo for einkorn; emmer is the most common variety found in U.S. stores.
 Additionally, you can purchase farro whole, the most nutritious option; semi-pearled, with portions of the bran removed; or pearled, with all of the bran removed for the quickest-cooking variety. https://www.thespruceeats.com/what-is-farro-3378635

 Why add onion and garlic?

 This recipe is one of my favorite way to cook all healthy grains.
 It is simple, and I always have both onion and garlic in my pantry.
-Cooking grains is a common ritual in my family.
+Cooking grains is a familiar ritual in my family.
 We eat different types of grains each week.

-The daily serving of grains is 6 servings as recommended by the American Heart Association.
+The daily serving of grains is six servings as recommended by the American Heart Association.
 In Caribbean cuisine, you will mostly find rice, bulgur wheat, corn, and millet.
 All these grains are part of our food consumption.
 So cooking any of these grains is vital for our health.